ChickenProp/chickenprop.github.com/tests/math.md

 \[ f(x) = \sin( x_1^3 - 2x_2^2 + 1 ). \]
 </div>

-Trying some other things:
+Trying some other things that don't work:

 <>
-First, I wonder if *empty tags* disable markdown on a line.
+*Empty tags* don't work to disable markdown on a line.
 </>

 <p>
-Second, I wonder if I can disable it on *multiple lines*,
+Also, I can't disable it on *multiple lines*,

 with just *one set of tags*.
+The lines get joined.
 </p>